-The 1986 Act directed the Department of State to submit the International Agreement to Congress along with proposed implementing legislation.
-On June 9, 2006, the Department of State did so.
-Consistent with the 1986 Act and the International Agreement, the Administration's proposed implementing legislation designates RMS Titanic as an international maritime memorial and gravesite to those aboard her who perished in 1912.
+Proposed Legislation to Implement the International Agreement the 1986 Act and the International Agreement, the Administration's proposed implementing legislation designates RMS Titanic as an international maritime memorial and gravesite to those aboard her who perished in 1912.
 It also implements the International Agreement by prohibiting potentially harmful activities directed at RMS Titanic and by establishing a NOAA-administered permit system to manage any research, exploration or recovery and salvage activities directed at RMS Titanic by U.S. nationals and others subject to U.S. jurisdiction.
 In general, the proposed implementing legislation does not cover activities directed at RMS Titanic by foreign nationals outside of U.S. territory, territorial sea or contiguous zone.